Pulmonary hypertension

 Risk factors

-Pulmonary hypertension is usually diagnosed in people ages 30 to 60.
+Pulmonary hypertension is usually seen in people ages 30 to 60.
 Growing older can increase the risk of developing Group 1 pulmonary hypertension, called pulmonary arterial hypertension (PAH).
 PAH from an unknown cause is more common in younger adults.

 Other things that can raise the risk of pulmonary hypertension are: